 flexion or extension teardrop fracture

-The intercristal line (also known as Jacobys’s Line or Tuffier’s Line) is a horizontal line drawn across the highest points of both the iliac crests in an anteroposterior (AP) lumbar radiography 1,2
+The intercristal line (also known as Jacoby’s Line or Tuffier’s Line) is a horizontal line drawn across the highest points of both the iliac crests in an anteroposterior (AP) lumbar radiograph 1,2.

-Intercristal line most often intersects the body of the L4 or its inferior endplate in men and t...
+The intercristal line most often intersects the body of L4 or its inferior endplate in men and th...

 The interspinous ligaments join the spinous processes along their adjacent borders.
 They are composed of relatively weak fibrous tissue that fuses with the stronger, supraspinous ligaments.

-A interspinous processes spacer (also known as decompression spacer or interspinous posterior device) is a device implanted between interspinous processes to open narrowed exiting foraminal nerve channels to treat lumbar radiculopathy caused by spinal stenosis.
-It is used as an alternative to l...
+An interspinous processes spacer (also known as a decompression spacer or interspinous posterior device) is a device implanted between spinous processes to open narrowed exiting foraminal nerve channels to treat lumbar radiculopathy caused by spinal stenosis.
+It is used as an alternative to lam...